Heera Group UK

 Heera Group UK are a British Asian bhangra band founded in 1979 by Satwant Singh Taak.
-Known as the one of the first pioneers of the British Bhangra scene.
+They are known as pioneers of the British Asian bhangra scene.
 In 1983 they released their first album, Bhabi Te Nanaan Nachdi, with music by Charnjit Ahuja.
-The current members of the band are Palvinder Dhami and Kumar Heera.
+The band’s current members are Palvinder Dhami and Kumar Heera.

 History

-Known as one of the pioneers of British Bhangra, Heera Group was founded in 1979 by Satwant Singh Taak. and one of the most successful British Bhangra bands.
-This which comprised various members.
-Satwant Singh Taak later invited Kumar Heera and Palvinder Dhami from India.
+Heera Group was founded in 1979 by Satwant Singh Taak.
+Taak later invited Kumar Heera and Palvinder Dhami, both from India.

-Heera broke records with their songs such as Dowain Jaaniya, Sas Kutni, Boliyan and Jagh Wala Mela to name a few.
-Maar Chadapa and other songs are featured in the 2019 film Blinded by the Light.
+Heera broke records with their songs Dowain Jaaniya, Sas Kutni, Boliyan and Jagh Wala Mela.

+Their song Maar Chadapa was featured in the 2019 film Blinded by the Light.

-Heera toured worldwide bringing British Bhangra to the forefront.
-Notably ghazal pioneer Jagjit Singh brought Heera to Delhi and arranged a sell out concert.
-Actor Dharmendra also had Heera for his sons Bobby Deol's marriage.
+Heera toured worldwide, bringing British Bhangra to a wider audience.
+Notably, Ghazal pioneer Jagjit Singh brought Heera to Delhi, performing a sold-out concert.
+Actor Dharmendra also had Heera appear at the wedding of his son, Bobby Deol.

 Heera were the first bhangra band to appear on mainstream British TV, notably in 1988 Blue Peter, with song Beat the Rhythm.